 Lighting can make a world of difference in a kitchen.
 It can make it look larger and brighter.
 And it will help you work safely and efficiently.
 You should have two different types of lighting in your kitchen:

-Task Lighting: Under-cabinet lighting should be on your must-do list, since cabinets create such dark work areas.
+- Task lighting: Under-cabinet lighting should be on your must list, since cabinets create such dark work areas.
 And since you’re remodeling, there won’t be a better time to hard-wire your lights.
-(Here’s more about under-cabinet lights.)
 Plan for at least two fixtures per task area to eliminate shadows.
 Pendant lights are good for islands and other counters without low cabinets.
 Recessed lights and track lights work well over sinks and general prep areas with no cabinets overhead.

 #5 Be Quality-Conscious

 Functionality and durability should be top priorities during kitchen remodeling.
 Resist low-quality bargains and choose products that combine low maintenance with long warranty periods.
 Solid-surface countertops, for instance, may cost a little more, but with the proper care, they’ll look great for a long time.

 And if you’re planning on moving soon, products with substantial warranties are a selling advantage.

 Storage will never go out of style, but if you’re sticking with the same footprint, here are a couple of ideas to add more:

 Install cabinets that reach the ceiling: They may cost more — and you might need a stepladder — but you’ll gain valuable storage space for Christmas platters and other once-a-year items.
 In addition, you won’t have to dust cabinet tops.

 Hang it up: Mount small shelving units on unused wall areas and inside cabinet doors, hang stock pots and large skillets on a ceiling-mounted rack, and add hooks to the backs of closet doors for aprons, brooms, and mops.